 It made sense: put the words for the talent to read as usual, but also superimpose the friendly face of the director to nod, smile or just be the focus.
-It’s the combination of an Interrotron, MirrorCam™, or EyeDirect with a traditional teleprompter.
-Up until recently, I never felt great about the right mixer between VGA signal and the video feed, so it was a back shelf idea.
+It’s the combination of an Interrotron, VoxBox or EyeDirect with a traditional teleprompter.
+I never found the right mixer between VGA signal and the video feed, so it was a back shelf idea.
 However, I finally got asked to make it happen.
-It was for an interview where a number of employees were reading from a script and the Director needed to be in another room.
+It was for an interview where a number of employees were reading from a script and the Director needed to be remote in another room.

 My client Photon wanted to be able to have eye contact with the talent, rather than only the stark black and white text.
-We supplied our standard MirrorCam™ system comprising two teleprompters and a camera.
+We supplied our standard Interrotron system of two HD teleprompters and an HD camcorder.
 We also added a Roland VR-3 AV mixer so that we could combine the video image of the director with the teleprompted script.
-I like the VR-3 because it was small and powerful.
+I liked the VR-3 because it was small and powerful.
 It took the VGA signal and keyed it over the video signal before feeding it to the talent to see.
 It also had a small built-in monitor to show the source and effect preview.

 Once we got to set we determined that some employees liked it, and others felt it was distracting.
 With the VR-3, we easily tuned the levels from one position to the other depending on each employee’s taste.